riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 question 6 and if they said less, they were shown question 7 (which was numbered question 6 for these people).

+None of the multiple-choice options were randomized.
+(TODO: verify.)

 A [dummy/mock-up version of the survey][dummy_sm_1] is available.

 1. How does your use of the Internet compare to your use 5 years ago (2011)?